Input

 Input with error

-When you do validation on a field and the user input isn't valid, you can use the error
+When you do validation on a field and the user input isn't valid, you can use the error prop and overwrite the infoText content with it.

 () => { const [name, setName] = React.useState(''); const hasError = React.useMemo(() => name.length && name !== 'Hans'); return ( <Input label="Name" error={hasError && "The only non fake name is Hans!"} infoText={"Don't use a fake name"} value={name} onChange={setName} /> ); }